Get involved

 Form a community-business partnership

 Community-business partnerships are great ways for community groups and businesses to get involved in welcoming and supporting refugees.
-For example, a community group can form a partnership with a business in which the business runs a free program specifically designed for children from refugee backgrounds.
+For example, a community group can partner with a business in which the business runs a free program designed for children from refugee backgrounds.
 Read Aref's story about the Advantage Refugees! tennis program at Grange Lawn Tennis Club (Adelaide).
 More information on community-business partnerships is available on Our Community website.

 Want more info?